 How to Plant Garlic

 When you plant your garlic, what you will be doing is growing garlic from cloves, so take one clove off the bulb and plant it into the prepared bed.
 Remember, just like flower bulbs, the pointy end of the clove goes up.
-You will want to plant the garlic clove about 8 – 10 inches down in the dirt.
-Space them about 6 – 8 inches apart.
+You will want to plant the garlic clove about 8 to 10 inches (20-25 cm.) down in the dirt.
+Space them about 6 to 8 inches (15-20 cm.) apart.

-In warmer climates, you can expect to see growth from your garlic all winter long.
+In warmer climates you can expect to see growth from your garlic all winter long.
 This will appear in the form of garlic greens coming from the clove.
-In cooler climates, the greens do not grow until spring.
+In cooler climates, the greens don’t grow until spring.
 Don’t worry about the occasional drop in temperature, as garlic and its greens are more than able to handle the cold.

 When to Harvest Garlic

 In late spring or early summer, your garlic plant will start to flower.
 Let it flower.
-Once the flower is dead and the leaves have browned 1/2 to 2/3 of the way down the stem, dig your garlic up.
+Once the flower is dead and the leaves have browned one-half to two-thirds of the way down the stem, dig up your garlic.
 This should happen no later than July.